Neuropathic pain: Anticonvulsants

 Pregabalin and gabapentin may reduce pain associated with diabetic neuropathy.
 The anticonvulsants carbamazepine and oxcarbazepine are especially effective in trigeminal neuralgia.
-Carbamazepine is a voltage-gated sodium channel inhibitor, and reduces neuronal excitability by preventing depolarisation.
+Carbamazepine is a voltage-gated sodium channel inhibitor and reduces neuronal excitability by preventing depolarization.
 Carbamazepine is most commonly prescribed to treat trigeminal neuralgia due to clinical experience and early clinical trials showing strong efficacy.
 Gabapentin may reduce symptoms associated with neuropathic pain or fibromyalgia in some people.
-There is no predictor test to determine if it will be effective for a particular person.
-A short trial period of gabapentin therapy is recommended, to determine the effectiveness for that person.
-62% of people taking gabapentin may have at least one adverse event, however the incidence of serious adverse events was found to be low.
+There is no test to predict the effectiveness of gabapentin for individuals, so a short trial is suggested to assess its effectiveness.
+While 62% of users may experience at least one adverse event, serious adverse events are rare.

-Meta analysis of randomized clinical trials suggests that Lamotrigine is not useful for the majority of patients although it may have use in treatment refractory cases.
+A meta-analysis of randomized clinical trials suggests that lamotrigine is not useful for most patients, although it may have been used in the treatment of refractory cases.

 Antidepressants

 Dual serotonin-norepinephrine reuptake inhibitors in particular duloxetine, as well as tricyclic antidepressants in particular amitriptyline, and nortriptyline are considered first-line medications for this condition.